-Concerns over the carcinogenic effects of chlorine, typically used for sterilizing produce, has lead to research of other methods for eliminating harmful bacteria.
-This research has found that hypchlorous acid produced by commercial water ionizers is more effective at reducing and eliminating bacteria.
+Concerns over the carcinogenic effects of chlorine, typically used for sterilizing produce, has led to research of other methods for eliminating harmful bacteria.
+This research has found that hypochlorous acid produced by commercial water ionizers is more effective at reducing and eliminating bacteria.

 Tests have shown that hypochlorous acid produced by water ionizers effectively reduces or eliminates harmful bacteria in about half the time.
 Further research shows its effective application in preventing bacteria during storage and transit.

 Hypochlorous acid is produced when water is passed through an electrolysis chamber with a NaCl catalyst.
 During the electrolysis, or “ionization” process, the electrical current causes a restructuring of the molecules which allows for the production of hypochlorous acid – also known as strong acidic water or EO (electrolyzed oxidizing) water.